jose-elias-alvarez/obsidian-paste-link/README.md

 Additional notes:

+- To debug regexes, use the `Check URL` field in the plugin's settings to see if the provided URL produces the expected title.
 - If you're not good with regular expressions, copy-paste the documentation above and ask ChatGPT.
 (Naming things is hard.)
 - Since regexes are matched in order from top to bottom, you can set specific rules followed by general fallbacks.
 - To temporarily bypass any configured regexes, use the `Paste link and fetch full page title` command.